 * Unity3d now creates a folder of your project name under the location.
 Odd but no big deal once you 'get' it.
 (I wish the Unity3d front end had a delete button.)

-* Creating the web project in VS2015 was a little bit different.
+* Creating the web project in VS2017 was a little bit different.
 ASP.NET is a single option now.
 Once you hit ok you can tick the box to create an empty project as well as tick the MVC box.
+When installing VS, you do need the ASP.NET option so make sure it's ticked.

-* Visual Studio 2015 and Resharper now has TeamCity addins as well as .git pushes built in.
-I decided to ignore all that goodness until later.
+* Visual Studio 2017 and Resharper now has TeamCity addins as well as .git pushes built in.
+I decided to ignore all that goodness until later and just let Visual Studio create it's own separate .git repository.
 TeamCity has probably changed somewhat.
 Microsoft do push their own hosting providers a lot now.

 * Resharper Options|General has a pull down to select where you store the cache.
 To get it the way Nelson has it, select "Solution Folder".
 Yep just so we can ignore the "_ReSharper.Caches" folder in the project it when we do a commit.